chris-gds/ticket-tailor-filter/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+### Feedback

+1 week silence, chased.
+"The tech test was strong from a design perspective but was not sufficiently on-brief."